microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.

 The imaging method we present, which involves instillation with μAngiofil, addresses several limitations of previously described techniques (see [Introduction]).
-This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (Fig. @fig:2).
+This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (see Fig. @fig:2).

 The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [@doi:10.1038/srep41842].
-Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.
+This decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower X-ray source acceleration voltages due to the reduced radiopacity of the sample.
-Such lower acceleration voltages often enable shortened scanning times, leading to a higher sample throughput.
+Lower acceleration voltages often allow for shorter scanning times, leading to higher sample throughput.
 Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described [@doi:10.1038/srep41842].
-However, the decalcification step renders bone tissue transparent, which disables simultaneous 3D imaging of the bony and vascular structures.
+However, the decalcification step renders bone tissue transparent, preventing simultaneous 3D imaging of the bony and vascular structures.

 In many models, due to the distinct differences in the X-ray attenuation of μAngiofil and the bone tissue, we can forgo the time-consuming decalcification step.
 This permits us direct assessment of vascularization and bone growth in a single scan (Fig. @fig:6).
 While effective, this approach does not always yield optimal results (e.g., Fig. @fig:4).
-Although decalcification is a viable option for quite some studies, a dual-energy scanning technique offers a more efficient solution (Fig. @fig:7).
+Although decalcification is a viable option for quite some studies, a dual-energy scanning technique offers a more efficient solution (see Fig. @fig:7).
 By conducting two sequential scans without removing the sample, this method simplifies dataset registration, avoids the time-consuming decalcification step, and provides simultaneous imaging of bone and vasculature while keeping the sample intact.
 Therefore, the microAngioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.

 One of the noteworthy applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. @fig:3).
 Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
-Such a decalcification would hinder the thorough assessment of pathological processes in bone tissue.
+Decalcification would hinder the thorough assessment of pathological processes in bone tissue.
 These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life [@doi:10.1016/j.jbo.2018.10.004], and should therefore be avoided.
 Our method allows studying the response to specific treatments, including bone-targeted and antiangiogenic therapies.
-These can be assessed in 3D within the same sample, and be followed up with a histological examination if desired [@doi:10.3390/cancers14143443].
+These can be assessed in 3D within the same sample and followed up with a histological examination if desired [@doi:10.3390/cancers14143443].
 The presented method could offer additional insights into the interplay between angiogenesis, bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
 The potential findings can be crucial for selecting potential drug candidates, making proper treatment decisions, and efficacy prediction.

 In dental research, preclinical models can be divided into small and large animals.
 Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.
-The microCT scan of correspondingly small samples, perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (Fig. @fig:4).
+The microCT scan of correspondingly small samples, perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (see Fig. @fig:4).
 Murine mandibles and teeth are challenging for assessing the vasculature.
 This is due to the location of most of the vessels within the bone canals or in the proximity of the hard tissue.
-This consequently leads to the lack of larger bone-free volumes in which the vasculature is easily distinguishable.
+This leads to a lack of larger bone-free volumes where the vasculature is easily distinguishable.
 Gray value-based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
-Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature within/from mineralized bone tissue.
+Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature within and from mineralized bone tissue.

 Further work, also from our group, and ongoing research is focusing on improving the segmentation of vasculature in microtomographic datasets.
 Convolutional neural networks (CNNs) have emerged as a powerful tool for vascular segmentation [@doi:10.2144/btn-2020-0108].
 Specifically, the U-Net architecture of CNNs seems very promising for vascular segmentation tasks and has been applied for the segmentation of murine vascular networks [@doi:10.1161/ATVBAHA.124.320672].
-While neural network-based segmentation methods have shown promising results, the scarcity of annotated public datasets poses a challenge for training robust models and developing models that can generalize across different tissues, modalities, scales, and pathologies remains an active area of research.
+While neural network-based segmentation methods have shown promising results, the scarcity of annotated public datasets poses a challenge for training robust models and developing models that can generalize across different tissues, modalities, scales, and pathologies remains an active area of investigation.

 In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with vDISCO approach could be the method of choice [@doi:10.1038/s41596-022-00788-2].
 Another promising improvement to the clearing protocols and immunolabeling of the samples with the bone tissue is the introduction of the collagenase digestion step, which improves the antibody penetration throughout the stained bones and, therefore, the immunostaining [@doi:10.1016/j.cell.2022.12.031].